l1x/websites/dev/content/posts/2020-12-13-diving-into-firecracker-with-alpine.md

 https://github.com/firecracker-microvm/firecracker/blob/master/docs/rootfs-and-kernel-setup.md

 There is a project that can be used to create an Alpine rootfs.
-With a bit of additional shell scripting we can create a customized rootfs that can boot up in Firecracker.
+With a bit of additional shell scripting, we can create a customized rootfs that can boot up in Firecracker.

 ```bash
 wget https://raw.githubusercontent.com/alpinelinux/alpine-make-rootfs/v0.5.1/alpine-make-rootfs -O alpine-make-rootfs \